Turbo: A Power Rangers Movie: Plot

 Zordon and Alpha create new powers for the Rangers to defeat Divatox.
 With these new Turbo powers and new vehicular Turbo Zords, the Rangers travel across the desert to a ship called the Ghost Galleon.
-They are joined by Justin, who has received Rocky's Blue Ranger powers while Rocky is recovering in the hospital.
-On Divatox's submarine, Jason and Kimberly come up with a plan to escape, but though Bulk, Skull, and Kimberly escape the sub, Jason is trapped and left behind.
+They are joined by Justin, who has received Rocky's Blue Ranger powers during his recovery.
+On Divatox's submarine, Jason and Kimberly devise an escape plan, but though Bulk, Skull, and Kimberly escape the sub, Jason is trapped and left behind.

-After Divatox and the Rangers traverse the Nemesis Triangle and reach the island where Maligore is, Divatox torpedoes the Ghost Galleon and the Rangers narrowly escape.
+After Divatox and the Rangers traverse the Nemesis Triangle and reach the island where Maligore is, Divatox destroys the Ghost Galleon and the Rangers narrowly escape.
 Kimberly is recaptured and brought to Divatox by the tribal natives of the island who worship Maligore as their god.
 At the temple in the volcano, the Rangers fail to free Jason and Kimberly before they are possessed by Maligore and attack the Rangers mercilessly, but the Rangers succeed in freeing Lerigot and his wife Yara, who undo the possession.

-Angered, Divatox sacrifices her nephew and successfully revives Maligore.
+A frustrated Divatox sacrifices her nephew and successfully revives Maligore.
 The Rangers combined their Turbo Zords and form the Turbo Megazord to fight Maligore.
 They defeat him as Divatox and Rygog flee, vowing vengeance.
 The Rangers pick up Jason, Kimberly, Lerigot, Yara, Bulk and Skull and return to Angel Grove.
-At the competition, Jason takes Rocky's place, and they win the fight, earning the money to save the shelter.
+At the competition, Jason wins the fight in Rocky's place, earning the money to save the shelter.